preyneyv/code-dumper/README.md

+> **NOTE**: This project was created as a part of my internship at
+> [RazorThink, Inc.](https://razorthink.com/), primarily for internal use,
+> and is no longer maintained.
+It is made public here for your perusal with the
+> permission of the company.
 # Code Dumper

 This library attempts to extract the minimum required amount of code for a given class/function to run properly.